TungChan100/news-channels-on-youtube/README.md

 ## News channels on youtube
 A very simple script that generates a html page with links of youtube news channels.
+So, you can save money on cable TV.

 ## How to run
 Install latest version of Kotlin.
 At the folder with links.txt and icons folder, and runs